SmartMaaS-Services/vbb-rest-2-ngsi/README.md

   * A `GtfsTrip` may reference a `GtfsShape`, should reference a `GtfsService` and a `GtfsRoute`, but a trip ID always includes date of the day and is often regenerated.
 Therefore its form is not suitable for transformation into a NGSI entity with fixed ID.

-* Instead of querying all stations (~ 13000) from the vbb-rest API only a small subset of 10 selected stations are processed for now.
-The code still needs some throttling mechanism to handle the actual amount of API data in parallel.<br>
+* Due to runtime reasons, instead of querying all stations (~ 13000) from the vbb-rest API only a static subset of 10 selected stations is processed for now.<br>
-Furthermore just one possible journey of some selected connections (station A -> station B) are picked.
-It is planned to include all journeys at some point.
+Furthermore just one possible journey of 10 selected connections (station A -> station B) is picked.
+It is planned to include all stops/stations and journeys at some point.

 ## Prerequisites ##